aanubhavv/next-js-tut/logs/day2.md

 - The error file closest to the route takes priority unlike layout it only shows the error with higher priority.
 - we can create a global-error.tsx file make a global error file in root folder but still will be downvoted by higher prio error file.

+Data Fetching:
+- data fetching can be done in two ways: server and client data fetching
+- server data fetching is easier and should be applied instead of client data fetching since it has less code and still better optimised
+- server fetching is better since the component sits in the server near the data. -> improves DX
+- client components cannot be async.
+- both client and server data fetching are performed in this app.
+- server side data fetching can parallelize the requests in constrast to the client side data fetching.
+- server side data fetching allow direct db calls instead of making api calls.

+API Routes:
+- we can write server code directly in Next.js using the special route.ts/js file.
+- It can be Static, Dynamic or Nested.

 ### Tasks performed

 - added navbar in different layouts.
 - Created route groups.
 - performed error handling.
+- performed a GET request in route.ts to implement api code in our app
+- made api routes for a sample db.ts
+- used data fetching to fetch books from sample data.
+- used static, nested and dynamic API Routes.